dokester/BayesicFitting/docs/manual.md

 Most **Model**s are 1-dimensional i.e. they require a 1-dimensional
 input vector.
 Two- or more-dimensional models need 2 or more numbers for each result it produces.
 One could think of fitting  maps or cubes.
-The results of any model is almost always a 1-dimensional vector, except when it is a [multiple output model](#multioutput).
+The results of a model is almost always a 1-dimensional vector, except when it is a [multiple output model](#multioutput).
+In those cases the attribute `ndout` is set to the number of output dimensions.

 In general, models of different dimensionality cannot be combined into [compound models](#compoundmodel).